swisscat/docker-cscart/README.md

 Ensure `$PATH` contains the `~/.composer/vendor/bin` directory

 # Setup a new environment
+The setup relies on an NGINX proxy.
+Please ensure that https://github.com/swisscat/nginx-proxy is enabled.
 Head to a cs-cart repository and type
 ```
 docker-cscart new